yuhyunjeong/shooting-game/README.md

 ### requestAnimationFrame

-the browser that you wish to perform an animation and requests that the browser call a specified function to update an animation before the next repaint.
+- perform an animation and request that the browser call a specified function to update an animation before the next repaint.